blazickjp/GPT-CodeApp/README.md

 ## 🗝️ Model Authentication

-Before you can use the GPT-CodeApp, you'll need to authenticate with the AI models from Anthropic and OpenAI.
+Before you can use the GPT-CodeApp, you'll need to authenticate with the AI models from Bedrock and OpenAI.
 Here's how to do it:

-### Anthropic Authentication
+### Bedrock Authentication

-Anthropic uses standard AWS authentication for boto3 and access to Bedrock models.
+Bedrock uses standard AWS authentication for boto3 and access to the ClaudEv2 models.
 Follow these steps to set it up:

 1. Install the AWS CLI on your machine.
 You can do this by following the instructions in the [official AWS CLI User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).